Is my product eligible for GI testing?

 In most countries, there are permissible ways to promote the GI as part of an overall strategy, and several companies are currently successfully marketing their low-GI products.
 We recommend you seek guidance from qualified experts who are well-versed in the regulatory and labeling regulations which apply to your particular markets.
 We are familiar with a number of successful GI marketing examples from around the world and would be pleased to share these with you.

-Do you have a service mark?
+Do you have a certification mark?

 Will I get a certificate with my product's GI value?